 their homework (or make sure they are doing their homework).

 The value of this flexible work life was never more evident than a few years ago, when my husband was diagnosed with Stage 4 bladder cancer.
 I didn’t miss one medical appointment or chemo session.
 I was there to care for him while still working for my clients.
 It wasn’t easy, but it would have been impossible if I was employed full time outside the home.

 What lawmakers need to know: I choose to be an independent contractor, and it’s working for me and for my family.
 I am the primary breadwinner in our household, not because my husband was sick, but because I work hard every day and make a good living.
 I choose my schedule and work when I need to (nights and weekends) to get the job done.
 I pay a significant amount in quarterly taxes, and have had to purchase several types of business insurance, but it’s worth it to have the flexibility and the opportunity to do what I do best every day for clients who appreciate the contributions I bring to their business.

-Lawmakers, if you’re listening: Slow down and consider the unintended consequences of these restrictive bills, which will in effect kill the gig economy in New Jersey.
-Do you really want to crush women-owned, small businesses like mine?
+Lawmakers, if you’re listening: Do you really want to crush women-owned, small businesses like mine?
 I pay taxes and insurance, and I have created an LLC to protect my business.
 My LLC status provides legitimacy for my clients.
 So, too, it should qualify me as a legitimate business in eyes of legislators.

 Many independent contractors like me choose to have this flexible business.
 We are willingly taking a risk, understanding that our income may not always be steady, because we are confident that we have the talent and ability and expertise that our clients want.
 Many of my clients hire me on a project basis—they are not looking for full- or even part-time head count.
 The are looking for a certain level of expertise to supplement their existing teams for a period of time.